-New 2020 Honda Jazz hybrid revealed
+New 2020 Honda Jazz hybrid set for summer launch in Europe

 The new model boasts Honda's latest 'e:HEV' hybrid powertrain, which will be the only engine offered in European markets.
 Honda says this is a step on the road to it offering an electrified version of its entire line-up by 2022.

-No power output, performance figures, fuel economy or emissions data have been announced for the Jazz's dual-motor hybrid powertrain just yet, but Honda is promising "an exceptional blend of strong and effortless driving performance and impressive fuel economy," along with "a smooth, responsive and direct driving feel".
+No power output, performance figures, fuel economy or emissions data have been announced for the dual-motor hybrid powertrain yet, but Honda is promising "an exceptional blend of strong and effortless driving performance and impressive fuel economy," along with "a smooth, responsive and direct driving feel".

 On the practicality side, the new Jazz retains the previous model's characteristic 'magic seats', with bases that flip up to free up more cargo-carrying space in the cabin.
 A wide centre-console armrest and improved, wider seats also promise to increase comfort for occupants.